 A nice young man made me an excellent cup of tea and any nerves that had been jangled by being slightly late, dodgy parking and general lack of self-confidence dissipated fairly quickly.
 It was nice to meet up with Polly again, with whom I’ve had brief conversations at a couple of poetry events previously.
 She has the happy knack of making you feel entirely at ease, even though I’m in awe of her talent and the wonderful poetry she has produced over her time in Grasmere beginning with her debut collection Basic Nest Architecture.

 Called through to see Darren at just gone 7 pm, I was struck immediately by how relaxed and easy the whole process was; nothing at all like I’d imagined or prepared for, making the three hours of music and discussion fly by.
-If you’d like to dip in and have a listen, the link to the recording is HERE.

 We chatted about poetry beginnings, publications, performance and finished with a couple of poems each.
 I managed to plug next year’s Fledge pamphlet with Maytree Press, but forgot completely about several other items I wanted to mention (including The Clog Market, reading at Write Out Loud’s Poetry Jam during the Marsden Jazz Festival next weekend and a children’s short story, Grimsby’s Unusual Trick, which will be coming out in the US later in the year).